Torniojaws/vortech-api/setup/ListOfEndpointsNeeded.md

 - [ ] ``GET /visits`` to get the visit count details (today, week, month, total)
 - [ ] ``POST /visits`` add current visit

+## Votes

+When users vote for things, we need to count them.
+At first, it will be just for releases, but it can be expanded for other things too.
+Maybe songs, shopitems, and something else?

+- [ ] ``GET /votes/releases`` to get all vote results for all albums.
+- [ ] ``GET /votes/releases/:id`` to get the vote results for a specific album
+- [ ] ``POST /votes/releases`` with a JSON, to add a vote for an album

+## Release download count

+Whenever a release is downloaded, we'll add an entry to the DB.
+Can we have some extra details, like which country the request came from?

+- [ ] ``GET /downloads/releases`` to get the download count of all releases
+- [ ] ``GET /downloads/releases/:id`` to get the download count of a specific release
+- [ ] ``POST /downloads/releases`` with a JSON, add to download count